npwoods/bletchmame/README.md

 	- Now remembering the maximized/full screen and size state of the main window
 	- Fixed a bug that caused column sorts to not be honored on startup
 	- Fixed a bug that caused newly created profiles to not get selected when created
-	- Fixed a bug that caused the software list tab to not be populated is selected on start up
+	- Fixed a bug that caused the software list tab to not be populated is selected on startup
 	- Small optimizations to the building of MAME Info Database and general XML parsing

 - 2.8 (2021-Aug-29)